fongandrew/hydeout/README.md

 Add `gem "jekyll-theme-hydeout", "~> 3.4"` to your Gemfile and run `bundle install`.

+If you're installing on Github pages, you may also have to add `remote_theme: fongandrew/hydeout` to your `_config.yml`.
+[See the Github instructions for more details.](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site/)

 Hydeout uses pagination, so if you have an `index.md`, you'll need to swap it with an `index.html` that uses the `index` layout: